The Cowboy Way (film): Production

+The film was originally written under the title of Pistoleers by Rob Thompson in 1986.

+William D. Wittliff was hired by the studio to rewrite the script, and detailing his experience remarked:

+My first couple of drafts were set in New York City--then Crocodile Dundee came out and the studio asked me to reset the story in Washington, D. C. to avoid comparison.
+Against my better judgment I agreed to give it a try and the whole thing (meaning the writing) went downhill after that."

+Nick Castle developed a draft of the script in 1989 that ultimately went unused.

 In January 1993, it was reported that Woody Harrelson and Brad Pitt were being courted by Imagine Entertainment to star in the William D. Wittliff scripted action-adventure film The Cowboy Way about two New Mexico cowboys who travel to New York City to rescue their ranch hand's kidnapped daughter.
 In April of that year, Gregg Champion was set to direct with Harrelson confirmed as one of the leads with the search for a co-lead continuing.
 By June, Kiefer Sutherland was in final negotiations to star in the film alongside Harrelson.
 According to Harrelson, he'd been trying to star The Cowboy Way for years with the script having once been positioned as a Kevin Costner vehicle with Costner even contributing to one of the drafts of the script.

+Release

+The film was theatrically released on June 3, 1994.
+A home video release followed on October 26, 1994.

 Reception

-Joe Brown of The Washington Post said, "The Cowboy Way is a weak rehashing of the Crocodile Dundee gimmick: two modern-day cowboys taming the Wild East.
+Joe Brown of The Washington Post wrote, "The Cowboy Way is a weak rehashing of the Crocodile Dundee gimmick: two modern-day cowboys taming the Wild East.
 The tired formula may still have some life left in it, but not this 'Way'.
 This dud ranch is saddled with the charisma-free teaming of dumb guns Woody Harrelson and Kiefer Sutherland."